 Toronto residents have Sonja Bata to thank for the BSM’s existence.
-Since the 1940s, Mrs. Bata has traveled the world collecting shoes of every type imaginable to craft a collection that encompasses both the ordinary and the extraordinary.
-As a leading figure in the shoe industry, her business travels allowed her to build one the world’s strongest footwear collections, and with it the first shoe museum in North America.
-By 1979, Mrs. Bata’s collection had grown larger than private storage space would allow, so the Bata family established the Bata Shoe Museum Foundation.
-The Foundation funded field trips to collect and research cultures where traditions are changing quickly, including North American indigenous cultures, and places in both Asia and Europe.
-Their main mission, however, was to create an international hub for footwear research which also housed the BSM’s collection.
+In the 1940s, Mrs Bata started to travel around the world to collect shoes of every type imaginable to craft a collection that encompasses both the ordinary and the extraordinary.
+As a leading figure in the shoe industry, her business travels allowed her to build one of the world’s strongest footwear collections and, with it, the first shoe museum in North America.

-Inspired by the concept of a shoebox, acclaimed Canadian architect Raymond Moriyama created this award-winning ‘gem of a museum’ that hosts Bata’s collection within a sprawling five-floor structure on Bloor Street.
-State-of-the-art storage and inventive exhibit lighting complement the ‘floating’ staircase, considered to be the architectural centrepiece of the space.
+Inspired by the concept of a shoebox, acclaimed Canadian architect Raymond Moriyama designed this award-winning “gem of a museum” that hosts Bata’s collection within a sprawling three-story structure on Bloor Street.
+State-of-the-art storage and inventive exhibit lighting complement the “floating” staircase, considered to be the architectural centerpiece of the space.

-The BSM has 13,000 unique shoes and related artefacts in their collection and over 1,000 are on display at any give time.
-Using footwear as an entry point into anthropological study of cultures around the world, the BSM weaves a cultural narrative that spans the globe.
-Noted strengths of the museum’s collection include their Circumpolar, 18th century European, Indigenous North American and Asian footwear collections.
+The BSM has more than 14,000 unique shoes and related artefacts in its collection, and more than 1,000 are on display at any given time.
+Using footwear as an entry point into the anthropological study of the world’s cultures, the BSM weaves a cultural narrative that spans the globe.
+Highlights include its circumpolar, 18th-century European, Indigenous North American and Asian footwear collections.

 Celebrating both the style and function of footwear, the BSM’s collections are spread across four galleries.
-Visitors can explore everything from Chinese bound-foot shoes and ancient Egyptian gladiator sandals, to sexy stilettos and glamorous platforms.
+You can explore everything from Chinese bound-foot shoes and ancient Egyptian gladiator sandals to sexy stilettos and glamorous platforms.

-The semi-permanent exhibition, All About Shoes: Footwear Through the Ages, is a comprehensive overview exploring over 4,500 years of history, going beyond the aesthetics of footwear to show how shoes can reveal social, cultural, and even political developments throughout time.
-In addition to the historical artefacts, All About Shoes also includes a collection of 20th century celebrity-owned footwear.
+The semi-permanent exhibition All About Shoes: Footwear Through the Ages is a comprehensive overview exploring more than 4,500 years of history, going beyond the aesthetics of footwear to show how shoes can reveal social, cultural and even political developments throughout time.
+In addition to the historical artefacts, All About Shoes includes a collection of 20th-century celebrity-owned footwear.
 The three other galleries feature rotating exhibitions.

-In January of 2006, the BSM joined the ranks of museums that have fallen victim to art and artefact theft – including Paris’ Musée du Louvre, Amsterdam’s Van Gogh Museum, and Oslo’s National Gallery.
-On January 22, 2016, a pair of shoes valued at $160,000 were stolen from one of the exhibits.
-The shoes, a pair of rare Indian 19th century shoes, were embroidered with gold and encrusted with diamonds and rubies.
-At one point, they were worn by a Hyderabad prince before the region amalgamated into India.
-Without their historical context, the shoes – priceless to the museum – had no street value.
-What’s more, as BSM curator Elizabeth Semmelhack explained to the Globe & Mail at the time of the theft, even the diamonds – cloudy and not properly cut – were worthless on the market.
+On January 22, 2006, the BSM joined the ranks of museums that have fallen victim to art and artefact theft – including Paris’s Musée du Louvre, Amsterdam’s Van Gogh Museum and Oslo’s National Gallery.
+A pair of rare Indian 19th-century shoes embroidered with gold and encrusted with diamonds and rubies and valued at $160,000 was stolen from an exhibit.
+At one point, the shoes were worn by a Hyderabad prince before the region became part of India.
+Without their historical context, they – priceless to the museum – had no street value.
+What’s more, as BSM curator Elizabeth Semmelhack explained to The Globe and Mail at the time of the theft, even the diamonds – cloudy and not properly cut – were worthless on the market.

-Rumours of the potential role of organized crime swirled, and the Bata family offered a $25,000 reward.
-The following month, in February of 2016, a customer brought in images of the shoes to print at a photo shop; the staff recognized the shoes, and notified the police.
-A ‘cloak and dagger’ drop-off arrangement was made, and the shoes were finally returned.
-The thief was tried, and pleaded guilty to the crime, receiving a house-arrest sentence.
+Rumors swirled that organized crime was involved, and the Bata family offered a $25,000 reward.
+The following month, in February 2006, a customer brought in images of the shoes to print at a photo center; the staff recognized the shoes and notified the police.
+A “cloak and dagger” drop-off arrangement was made, and the shoes were returned to the museum.
+The thief was put on trial and pleaded guilty to the crime, receiving a house-arrest sentence.
 Luckily for the BSM, all’s well that ends well in this case of stolen shoes.